A philosophy of life

 So back to watching and how much I love it…

 When you watch (and listen to) people you can tell a lot about their philosophy of life.
 It’s written all over their actions, behaviours, conversation and aspirations.
 So it may be easier for a well attuned stranger to read you than for you to read yourself.
 The way we think means we’re immersed in a world that appears as though things happen to us, rather than us happening to things.
 The idea of awakening really means waking up to the fact that we are creating our experience of life.
-And if for a moment you can glimpse that you are not your thinking, that thoughts really are like little fluffy clouds, you can consciously choose which to engage with and which to let float on by.
-And this is the way you let go of unhelpful beliefs, they’re just thoughts and you can let them float on by.
+And if for a moment you can glimpse that you are not your thinking, that thoughts really are like little fluffy clouds, you can consciously choose which to engage with and which to let float on by, and in doing so letting go of unhelpful beliefs.

 Your new philosophy of life - a short how to guide (requirements: 30 minutes, pen, notepad, quiet - put all tech and distractions away)